 A former National Endowment for the Arts and National Endowment for the Humanities fellow, Boyd has also won awards in documentary, horror, comedy and dramatic filmmaking, as well as screenwriting.
 He was named, “Filmmaker of the Year” by the WV Filmmakers Festival in 2003.
 Two of Boyd’s archeology documentaries, RED SALT & REYNOLDS (04) and GHOSTS OF GREEN BOTTOM (05), won Telly awards, and both were regional Emmy nominees.
 The third in the series, SECRETS OF THE VALLEY – PRE HISTORY OF THE KANAWHA was released in late 2010, premiering on West Virginia PBS.
 In 2006, Boyd was inducted into the West Virginia Country Music Hall of Fame for his contributions to the music genre through his film work.

-Expanding into musical theater, Boyd and Gold/Platinum albums recipient and NPR’s Mountain Stage co-creator and host, Larry Groce, collaborated on the full staged musical adaptation of PARADISE PARK commissioned by Theater West Virginia and premiered June 2018.
+Expanding into musical theater, Boyd and Gold/Platinum albums recipient and NPR’s Mountain Stage co-creator and musical director, Larry Groce, collaborated on the full staged musical adaptation of PARADISE PARK commissioned by Theater West Virginia and premiered June 2018.
 In 2019 Boyd collaborated with composer, Mark Scarpelli on SPACE PREACHERS THE MUSICAL.
 He and Groce have also written a children’s musical, “MISS DIRT TURTLE’S GARDEN CLUB,” scheduled for on-stage in 2021.Boyd’s first children’s book, “The Adventures of Wandala” is out on Headline Books.